top of page

 Feb 175 min read

-Dr. Ashley Mahoney of Inner Peace Psychological Care Click to watch Dr. Mahoney's presentation: Your Anxiety Toolkit: Calming the Mental Chaos Did you know that according to the National Institute of Mental Health (NIMH) , “anxiety disorders are the most common mental disorders in the United States”?
+Did you know that according to the National Institute of Mental Health (NIMH) , “anxiety disorders are the most common mental disorders in the United States”?
 In fact, around 1 in 3 U.S. adolescents and adults experience an anxiety disorder at some point in their lives.
-Just think about it – in any given grocery store, cinema, school,
+Just think about it – in any given grocery store, cinema, school, or place of worship, a third of the people have or will likely experience anxiety.
+To put it in other terms, Mental Health America (MHA) repor

 Jan 135 min read